 There are two things an HR pro typically does when starting a new job at an organization or transferring to a new department.

 - They come in with “guns a blazing” and immediately start changing the way everything is done and immediately start introducing HR initiatives.
-They focus on quickly making a big splash introducing HR initiatives and impressing senior leadership.
+They focus on quickly making a big splash introducing HR payroll softwares and impressing senior leadership.

 - They come in and take the time to get and know the employee’s, their team, processes, and culture.
 They focus on providing outstanding customer service to their client base and getting a good lay of the land and culture before making significant changes and introducing big HR initiatives.